Creating Secure Sessions

 • (Java RTO, C, and .NET APIs only) The network directory where the trusted certificates are stored.

 • For iOS applications, the OpenSSL trusted store directory must be included in the application’s bundle and the SOLCLIENT_SESSION_PROP_SSL_TRUST_STORE_DIR property set to the path of this directory.
-For an example, refer to the iOS SecureSession sample.
+For an example, see the iOS SecureSession sample.
 For instructions on running the SecureSession sample for iOS, see the README file in the ex/certs directory in the location where the iOS API is installed.

 SSL Trust Store (file-based)